efarish/portfolio/mobile/kivy_gps_tracker/README.md

 For reliability and scalability, the architecture supports increasing the size of the ECS cluster and adding addition subnets with minimal changes:

 * To service the cluster, one of AWS's relational database services would be needed.
-However, since SQLAlchemy is used for ORM, the effort in swapping out SQLite is minimal.
+However, since SQLAlchemy is used for ORM, the effort of swapping out SQLite is minimal.
 * The Cloud Map configuration used for the ECS service will automatically pickup the additional tasks instances and use round-robin for request distribution.

 A couple of additional notes:

-* Lambdas deployed to a public subnet have no internet access.
-Therefore, a VPC Interface Endpoint is used to access AWS services.
+* Lambdas deployed to a public subnet have no internet access so a VPC Interface Endpoint is used to access AWS services.
 * The ECS service is secured by using its security group to restrict inbound access to API Gateway, Cloud Map, and Lambda.
 * Some of the AWS resources provisioned were included for personal didactic teaching.
 For example, the Lambda Authorizer was included to experiment with securing an API Gateway.
 ECS is used to implement the endpoints instead of Lambda.
-Also, using the AWS account default VPC would also have been cheaper, but less interesting.
+Also, using an AWS account's default VPC would also have been cheaper, but less interesting.

 A final note on costs.
 For small ECS clusters, the AWS cost for public IPs and VPC endpoints is less than that of NAT gateways.
-Furthermore, the costs for an application load balancers are much more than Cloud Map.
+Furthermore, an application load balancer is more expensive than Cloud Map.
 For larger clusters, this is probably not true.

 The architecture diagram is below.